patrickliem/isa406-project/README.md

 # Project Information

-## finalProduct.html and input.html (under the test files folder)
+## Test files directory
-These are sample HTML files that represent what the HTML output should look like after running our function, and before running our function, respectively
+These are sample HTML files that represent what the HTML output should look like after running our function, and before running our function, respectively. inputX.html corrresponds to outputX.html

 ## driver.js
 This file is meant to simulate what FSB's backend might look like.
 It calls the function in mobileFormatter.js and displays the output to samplePage.html